jizhou-github/wakeSchool/README.md

 ### What works today
 - Launching and running the simulator via the MATLAB App
-- Fish motion visualization in a bounded domain (including a circular tank option)
+- Fish motion visualization in periodic or bounded domain (including a circular tank option)
 - Realtime statistics plotting (e.g., speed, nearest-neighbor distance, polarization) depending on toggles
 - Wake visualization options (when enabled) consistent with the current implementation